Protecting vulnerable workers reform

 Read about the changes to franchisor liability below in Liability for franchisors and holding companies.

 If your employer requires you to use your own money unreasonably, or is making you give some of your pay back to them or another person, this could be unlawful.
-You can get help resolving workplace issues.
-You can also report a workplace concern anonymously.
+You can get help fixing a workplace problem.
+You can also report an issue anonymously.

 Franchisors and holding companies (a company that has control over subsidiary companies) can be held responsible if their franchisee or subsidiary doesn’t follow workplace laws.